Hylomantis granulosa

 Hylomantis granulosa, also known as the granular leaf frog, is a species of frog in the subfamily Phyllomedusinae.
 It is endemic to eastern Brazil where it is only known from Amargosa, Bahia, and Recife; the type locality is the Zoo Botanical Park Dois Irmãos in Recife.

-Its natural habitats are lowland forests, including secondary forests.
-Breeding takes place in streams.
-Threats to this species are related to habitat loss.
+Scientists have observed this frog as high as 700 meters above sea level.

+This frog lives in forests, including secondary forests and forest edges.
+The female frog lays eggs in cracks in rocks, in depressions, or on low branches.
+The tadpoles develop in streams or temporary ponds.

+This frog is not classified as threatened, but human beings do cut down the forests in its habitat for agriculture, grazing, and towns.